-Top Five Things To Do In: Seville, Spain
+Top Places To Visit In: Seville, Spain

 Just an hour east of Spain’s southwestern coast sits the city of Seville, the capital and largest city within the region of Andalusia.
 The city, situated along the River Guadalquivir, blends old and new with intricately designed architecture spanning centuries, lasting cultural traditions, and a thriving culinary scene.
 From the many museums to the must-see monuments, visitors are sure to enjoy their time in this enchanting city.
 Below are our top five “musts” in Seville to add to your list.